PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 chosen from a pool of courses designed to provide value-based and/or

-Earning based etc. at the exit of the programme.
-Such courses should be not
+Technical/Practical/Hands-on/ Earning based etc. at the exit of the programme.
+Such courses should be not necessarily more than

-Single Major and Single Minor course: Compulsory English to be studied in 2nd Semester and one
+Ø Single Major and Single Minor course: Compulsory English to be studied in 2nd Semester

-from MIL Bengali or MIL Hindi or MIL Nepali or MIL Sanskrit or MIL Urdu or
+and one from MIL Bengali or MIL Hindi or MIL Nepali or MIL Sanskrit or MIL Urdu

 {Multidisciplinary): Compulsory English to be

-Nepali or MIL Sanskrit or MIL Urdu or Alternative English to be studied in the
+or MIL Nepali or MIL Sanskrit or MIL Urdu or Alternative English to be studied

-Value Added Courses (VAC) ( 4 credits each): These
+g) Value Added Courses (VAC) ( 4 credits

-courses include courses based on Environmental Education and Value based
+each): These courses include courses based on Environmental Education and

 Practical means Laboratory or field